jesperancinha/2Bornot2be/jee7/jee-apps/jee-app-1-wildfly/Readme.md

 This application offers you a fun overview in a very basic way about Resources, Controllers, Managed Beans, Data Access Objects, Services, Producers and Observers

+The theme of this discovery app is: <b>Pop stars list, music, lyrics and history</b>

 ## How to run

 This has been tested with Wildfly 16.
 Please install it and deploy this using your IDE.